ionic-team/ionic-docs/src/content/cli.md

 ## Architecture

-The Ionic CLI is built on [TypeScript](/docs/faq/glossary#typescript) and [Node.js](/docs/faq/glossary#node).
+The Ionic CLI is built with [TypeScript](/docs/faq/glossary#typescript) and [Node.js](/docs/faq/glossary#node).
 It supports Node 6+, but the latest Node LTS is always recommended.
 Follow development on the open source <a href="https://github.com/ionic-team/ionic-cli" target="_blank">Github repository</a>.

 ## Troubleshooting